Bootcamp In Taiping Hospital

 Not a single person comforted me or addressed the situation properly.

-And now am being blamed to cause a death of a patient when that was never my intention.
+In our oath we sworn ‘To do no harm’ and now am being blamed for causing a death when that was never ever crossed my mind.

-To make matter worst , i was oncall that night
+Very lucky me , I was oncall that night too.

-Night went on very slow, i wasn't mentally able to do the call but I had to.
+Night went on very slow, I wasn't mentally able to do the call but I did it anyway.

-I prayed my call wont be very busy
+I prayed the call wont be very busy.

-I did the call to the best i can, slow and steady so i woudnt missed anything major.
+I did the call to the best I can, slow but steady so I wouldn't missed anything major.

 Night eventually over , it was probably the longest and worst call ever in my life.

-Then with zero energy left brain fried, continued with day jobs,
+Then with zero energy left brain fried, I dragged myself to continue with the day jobs,

 The endless joy of being doctor which many can relate to.